AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 **Example:**
 <br>
-* You want to advance an applicant's status `APPLIED` who exist in HMHero.
+* You want to advance an applicant, with the status `APPLIED`, who exists in HMHero.

 Command Input Box: `advance n/Adam p/91918153 d/20-05-2023 12:12`

 What you should see:
 1. Adam is advanced from status `APPLIED` to status `SHORTLISTED` in the Applicant list.
-2. Command Output Box shows that Adam is advanced, his old and new status.
+2. Command Output Box shows that Adam is successfully advanced, along with his old and new status.
 ![advance_command_applied.png](images%2Fadvance_command_applied.png)

 **Example:**
 <br>
-* You want to advance an applicant's status `SHORTLISTED` who exist in HMHero.
+* You want to advance an applicant, with the status `SHORTLISTED`, who exists in HMHero.

 Command Input Box: `advance n/Adam p/91918153 `

 What you should see:
 1. Adam is advanced from status `SHORTLISTED` to status `ACCEPTED` in the Applicant list.
-2. Command Output Box shows that Adam is advanced, his old and new status.
+2. Command Output Box shows that Adam is successfully advanced, along with his old and new status.
 ![advance_command_shortlisted.png](images%2Fadvance_command_shortlisted.png)